DigitalFabricationStudio/Project_0.2/valtteri.wikstrom/Project/frame-source/README.md

   * You might need to edit the source code, if your webcam uses a different resolution than 352x288 and if you are using different GPIO pins for the MCP3008.
   * Install opencv: `sudo apt-get install python-opencv`
   * Run the software: `sudo python camframe.py`
-3. Software installation on client computer that shows the imges
+3. Software installation on client computer that shows the images
   * You need [Processing](http://www.processing.org) installed.
   * Install the [SFTP library](http://www.shiffman.net/2007/06/04/sftp-with-java-processing/) for Processing.
   * Download [source code](https://github.com/DigitalFabricationStudio/Project_0.2/raw/master/valtteri.wikstrom/Project/frame-source/camframe.py).